 The court’s move came in response to at least two lawsuits challenging the planned vote.
 One was filed by Iraqi Prime Minister Haider al-Abadi.

-But Abdullah Warty, a member of the referendum committee, told CNN that the vote will go on as scheduled despite the court's order.
-The referendum has been criticized by the United Nations, and US, British and Turkish diplomats.
+The referendum has been criticized by the United Nations, as well as US, British and Turkish diplomats.

 UN Secretary-General Antonio Guterres said any referendum would take away from the battle against ISIS, and that the issue should be resolved through “structured dialogue and constructive compromise.”